 To run a portion of the script, highlight relevant portions of text code in the script window, and hit the run button (small green arrow near upper right of script window).
 The console window will show the output, including any error messages received.
 Run sections of code step-by-step in order to make sure each step runs properly (e.g., no errors).
 Sections of code are divided by comment lines.
-(In R these are specified by # symbols preceding text and will not execute with other script.
+(In R, comment lines are specified by # symbols preceding text.
+They will not execute when the script is run.
 They are descriptive only).
 Comments are updated each time that the R script is run, to reflect the data analyst's notes about the data or analysis results.